Emil Heineman: International play

-Internationally, Heineman represented the Swedish national junior team at the 2021 World Junior Ice Hockey Championships, where his country ultimately finished in fifth place following a 3–2 quarterfinals loss to Finland.
+Internationally, Heineman represented the Swedish national junior team at the 2021 World Junior Championships, where his country ultimately finished in fifth place following a 3–2 quarterfinals loss to Finland.

 In May 2025, Heineman made his Swedish national senior team debut at that year's World Championship.
 Registering a total of three points across tournament play, he would secure a podium finish after defeating Denmark in the bronze medal game.